 I'm a Christian.
 I have to love you.

 In my opinion these two simple sentences can be used to help us in our quest to understand agape love.

 They can be read on several different levels.
 I encourage the reader to pursue what they mean to them.

 (Hint: agape love is a choice more than it is a feeling.)

 Penn Jillette of the magician duo of Penn & Teller said that if Christians really believed people were going to Hell, then they would be much more concerned and zealous than they seemed to be.
 I believe there is some truth to this statement.
 However, I would like to make a few counter-points.
 True Christians believe Hell is real.
 The Bible is clear about this.
-Whether it is actual fire or not is somewhat debated, but most would agree it is a place of eternal torment.
+Whether it is actual fire or not is somewhat debated, but most would agree it is definitely not good.
 The problem Christians have is two-fold:

 1. We are to be witnesses for Jesus.
 We witness about what Jesus has done for us personally.
 We aren’t commanded to witness about Hell, though many have witnessed how Jesus saved them from a living hell their life had become;

 2. The actual Hell is far, far worse than anything any of us have experienced.
 Far worse than any of the great tragedies in our history books.
 It’s hard to be moved sufficiently by something like Hell when it is beyond our ability to comprehend it.
 So why doesn’t God supernaturally let us experience Hell for a few seconds so we can comprehend it?
 As usual, I think it comes down to God’s not wanting to violate our free will.
 If everyone were allowed to experience Hell for a few seconds, everyone would choose God.
 But it wouldn’t be a free-will choice.
 And they would no longer be human.
 Perhaps Christians should be more vocal about Hell.
 But make no mistake.
 Hell is real.